The Masters School Photo #14

 What sports does The Masters School offer?

-The Masters School offers 16 interscholastic sports: Baseball, Basketball, Cross Country, Cross Country Running, Dance, Fencing, Field Hockey, Golf, Lacrosse, Soccer, Squash, Swimming, Tennis, Track, Track and Field and Volleyball.
+The Masters School offers 18 interscholastic sports: Baseball, Basketball, Cross Country, Cross Country Running, Dance, Fencing, Field Hockey, Golf, Lacrosse, Soccer, Squash, Swimming, Swimming and Diving, Tennis, Track, Track and Field, Volleyball and Winter Track.

 What is The Masters School's ranking?

-The Masters School ranks among the top 20 boarding schools for Low acceptance rates and High ACT scores.
+The Masters School ranks among the top 20 boarding schools for High average SAT scores.

 When is the application deadline for The Masters School?